ti-uni-bielefeld/logisim-evolution-basys3/README.md

 ## Example
 An example circuit that demonstrates the usage of the Basys3 board and the Keyboard and Video components can be found in the `example.circ` file in the installed `logisim-evolution` directory.
 Simply run Logisim Evolution as described above and open the `example.circ` file and follow the instructions in the [User Manual](USER_MANUAL.md) to synthesize and download the circuit to the Basys3 FPGA board.

+## Keyboard and Video components

+The Keyboard and Video components are not supported for synthesis by stock Logisim Evolution, so they have been patched to be supported.

+### Keyboard component

+The FPGA support for the Keyboard component is implemented to accept a PS/2 keyboard input.
+The Keyboard works exactly the same on an FPGA as it does in simulation.
+It can be mapped to the internal PS/2 controller of the Basys3 board to use it with a USB keyboard connected to the Basys3 board.

+### Video component

+The FPGA support for the Video component is implemented to output a VGA signal (1024x600 at 61Hz).
+Some functions of the Video component are not supported on the FPGA, which are:
+- There is no cursor on the VGA output, regardless of the cursor setting in the Video component.
+- The reset input does not do anything, as the RAM on the FPGA cannot be reset all at once.
+Instead, the display has to be manually cleared by writing to Video component.
+- Only the following color models are supported:
+    - 888 RGB (24 bit)
+    - 555 RGB (15 bit)
+    - 565 RGB (16 bit)
+    - 8-Color RGB (3 bit)
+    - Grayscale (4 bit)

+The Video component can be mapped to the internal VGA controller of the Basys3 board to use it with a VGA monitor connected to the Basys3 board.